Worteks/RC2Matrix/README.md

 ## Exporting RocketChat data

+Currently, only public data should be exported. `./mongo_exportpublic.sh <dbname> <dbuser> <dbpass>` must be run on the mongo server and will use mongoexport, mongosh and mongofiles to extract necessary data (all users, public rooms, messages in these public rooms only, attachments mentionned in these messages only, avatars of rooms and users).

-Currently manually via mongodb.
+Exporting private data (private chats, DMs) can be manually done via mongodb.
 Run the following on the server:

 ```shell
 mongoexport --collection=rocketchat_message --db=<dbname> --out=rocketchat_messages.json -u <dbuser> -p <dbpass>  --sort='{ts: 1}'